 By Kang Hyun-kyung

-The elections in several European nations and South Korea, both held recently, have one thing in common.
+The election results in several European nations and South Korea, both held recently, have one thing in common.
 The rise of the right was felt.

 Rightist politicians or parties won elections in several European countries, including Spain, France, the Netherlands, and Ireland.
 In South Korea, the conservative Saenuri Party gained the upper hand in the April 11 parliamentary elections by securing 152 seats out of the 300-member National Assembly.

-After becoming a lawmaker of the conservative Saenuri Party on the proportional representation system, the first Pilipino-Korean lawmaker-elect suffered a backlash from bloggers briefly.
-But the bullying was short-lived as an increasing number of people here voiced concern about some bloggers’ xenophobia and lashed out at them for the immature attitude.
+After being elected a lawmaker of the conservative Saenuri Party on the proportional representation system, the first Pilipino-Korean lawmaker-elect suffered a backlash from bloggers briefly.
+But the bullying was short-lived as an increasing number of people here voiced concern about some jealous bloggers’ xenophobia and lashed out at them for the immature attitude.

-Compared with Europe, a backlash against immigrants is not an issue in South Korea as the nation benefits from guest workers or foreigners who are here with their spouses.
+Compared with Europe, a backlash against immigrants is not an issue in South Korea as the nation benefits from guest workers or foreigners who are here with their spouse.